-Let’s face it 500 bucks isn’t a vast amount of money, at the time of writing and with the current exchange rate it’s around £340 – so is it possible to live abroad anywhere on that amount of cash per month, or are we talking cardboard boxes under flyovers?
+Let’s face it 1000 dollars isn’t a vast amount of money.
+So is it possible to live abroad anywhere on that amount of cash per month, or are we talking cardboard boxes under flyovers?

-Well you can live in the Philippines on $500 per month and here’s how.
+Well, you can live in the Philippines on $1000 per month and here’s how.

-A room with a shared bathroom in a location like Damaguete City in the province of Negros Oriental, can be had for as little as $60 (£41) per month.
-But don’t think you’ll be living in a flea infested backward city at this price!
-Damaguete City is one of the fastest growing cities in the Philippines and known as the “university town” as it has 7 universities and colleges.
+A room with a shared bathroom in a location like Dumaguete City in the province of Negros Oriental can be had for as little as $150 per month.
+But don’t think you’ll be living in a flea-infested backward city at this price!
+Dumaguete City is one of the fastest-growing cities in the Philippines and is known as the “university town” as it has 7 universities and colleges.

 Home to around 115,000 people, the city also offers nearby whale and dolphin watching, excellent beaches and is fast becoming a prime location for those wanting to retire in the Philippines as it has a large number of medical clinics, good city amenities, as well as a laid back lifestyle.

 So we can tick off housing.
-Accommodation is cheap enough to allow you to live for less than $500 per month in the Philippines.
+You can find accommodation cheap enough to allow you to live for less than $1000 per month in the Philippines.

-Next it is on to groceries, if we are living in a rented room we have around $440 (£303) of our $500 budget left.
+Next, it is on to groceries.
+If we are living in a rented room we have around $850 of our $1000 budget left.

 Next, on to the secondary products such as food!
-Lets say you use half a litre of milk per day, 3 litres of bottled water per day, breakfast on two boiled eggs, buy a kilo of rice every 3 days and usually eat out every lunch time and evening at a local roadside stall – something like sizzling pork cheeks or Tapsilog (beef fried rice and eggs), and you obviously get through a kilo of coffee a week, average costs for a month would run to around $350 (£240).
+Let’s say you use half a litre of milk per day, 3 litres of bottled water per day, breakfast on two boiled eggs, buy a kilo of rice every 3 days and usually eat out every lunchtime and evening at a local roadside stall – something like sizzling pork cheeks or Tapsilog (beef fried rice and eggs), and you obviously get through a kilo of coffee a week, average costs for a month would run to around $350.

-So a months worth of groceries plus accommodation costs would still allow you to live on less than $500 per month in the Philippines.
+So a month’s worth of groceries plus accommodation costs would still allow you to live on less than $1000 per month in the Philippines.

-You can see from the above figures that it is possible to live on less than $500 per month in the Philippines.
-Obviously you won’t be saving an awful lot of your cash, but then, the sun’s going to be shining and the beach is free!
+You can see from the above figures that it is possible to live on less than $100 per month in the Philippines.
+Obviously, you won’t be saving an awful lot of your cash, but then, the sun’s going to be shining and the beach is free!